-Welcome to the #1 free practice hub for Criteria Cognitive Aptitude Test (CCAT).
+Welcome to the #1 free practice hub for the Criteria Cognitive Aptitude Test (CCAT).

-- Take a free 30-question CCAT sample test, with a score report that will tell you exactly how you do on each question type.
+- Take a free 30-question CCAT sample test, with a score report that will analyze your performance.

-- Take our free cognitive ability test prep course to understand every aspect of the test.
+- Enroll in free and paid prep courses to understand every aspect of the test.

-- Get answers to frequently asked questions about the CCAT.
+- Get answers to ALL the frequently asked questions about the test, including CCAT scores.

-Go ahead and take our Free CCAT sample test, which includes 30 questions and has a time limit of 9 minutes:
+Go ahead and take our Free CCAT practice test, which includes 30 questions and has a time limit of 9 minutes.

 What is the Criteria Cognitive Aptitude Test?

 The Criteria Cognitive Aptitude Test (CCAT) is a popular pre-employment cognitive ability test that follows the concepts of classic cognitive ability tests.
-It is widely used by employers, especially in North America.
-Preparing for it in advance can increase your performance.
-At least according to Criteria Corp, the publishers of the assessment, employers can utilize it in their hiring process in order to cut on hiring and turnover costs and to find the following traits among candidates: Critical thinking, Problem-solving skills, Learning ability, Aptitude for applying new information.
+Preparing for it in advance can increase your performance dramatically.

 - Length: 15 minutes